Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Multi-Scale Data-Driven Model

 \subsubsection{Loss Function and Optimizer}

-For this model, the Mean Square Error (MSE) loss function with $l2$ regularization is used during model training to evaluate performance.
-This is written here as follows:
+During training, the Mean Square Error (MSE) loss function with $\mathcal{L}^2$ regularization is used to find optimal model weights.
+This is defined here as the following:

 where $n$ is the total number of training samples, and $\boldsymbol{\alpha}_i$ and $\hat{\boldsymbol{\alpha}}_i$ represent the target and predicted dispersivities.
-The second term represents a $l2$ regularization term, where $p$ is the total number of learned model parameter weights, $\xi_j$, that are each regularized by the hyper parameter $\lambda_R$.
-Per default the parameter $\lambda_R$ is 0, but in some layers, this regularization parameter can be increased to encourage smaller model weights, helping to prevent model over-fitting.
+The second term represents a $\mathcal{L}^2$ regularization term, where $p$ is the total number of learned model parameter weights, $\xi_j$, that are each regularized by the hyper parameter $\lambda_R$.
+While $\lambda_R$ defaults to 0, it can be increased in some layers to promote smaller weights and reduce overfitting.

-During training, the optimization algorithm used is the adaptive moment estimation method as an extension of stochastic gradient decent, typically referred to as the \texttt{`adam'} algorithm \cite{kingma2014a}.
-This algorithm adaptively adjusts the learning rate based on the history of the calculated gradients, and is widely used in this field.
-A learning rate of $\epsilon_l = 0.001$ is chosen for this model.
+The optimization algorithm used during training is the adaptive moment estimation method, known as the \texttt{'adam'} algorithm \cite{kingma2014a}.
+This method adjusts the learning rate based on the history of gradients and is widely adopted in the field.
+A learning rate of $\epsilon_l = 0.001$ is selected for this model.